 Eastern Illinois University has been approved by the State of Illinois to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is a voluntary agreement among its member states and U.S. territories that establishes comparable national standards for interstate offering of postsecondary distance-education courses and programs.
-It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
+It is intended to make it easier for students to take online courses offered by post-secondary institutions based in another state.
 Eastern Illinois University is authorized to provide online courses to students in the SARA states.
 We are also authorized to offer online courses in California, Florida and Massachusetts.

 On-Ground Field Experience